friends-collaborating/practical-project-handbook/README.md

 ### Talking with stackholders

 * Stakeholders are the people driving the project.
+* Stakeholders define the vision and capabilities of the project.
-* There are many types of stakeholder
+* There are many types of stakeholder.
   * Clients and Customers
     * These are the people who pay for the project
       * via monetary means